Course Outline

 - Development of skills for conscious expression of agreement and refusal at work.

-- Increased efficiency in project work and teams.
+- Increased effectiveness in project work and teams.

 - Better handling of difficult situations and conflicts within the team.